ramit21/machine-learning-python/data/README.md

 ## Types of data

 1. **Numerical**: Discrete values. eg stock prices, age, time to do X etc.
 2. **Categorical**: eg. Gender, Yes/No (0/1).
-Numbers used here are only for categorisation, and dont have any mathermatical meaning.
+Numbers used here are only for categorisation, and dont have any mathematical meaning.
 3. **Ordinal**: Data in order.
 It's basically a categorical data that has mathermatical meaning as well.
 Eg. Rank of students, 1,2,3,4,5; or movie ratings etc.

 --------